fiji-hpc/hpc-datastore/doc/FEATURES.md

 ## Querying the DataStore Server
 [Similar to fetching the XML for BigDataViewer](APPLICATIONS.md#bdv-opens-tailored-xml) one can query the DataStore server about datasets parameters.

+This can be achieved **via Fiji**, go to Plugins -> HPC DataStore -> Query -> Dataset info.
+A console window should pop up (if not, go to Window -> Console) and should summarize the dataset parameters.

-This is achieved by opening the URL
+Alternatively, the querying can be achieved by opening the URL

 ```
 http://HOST:PORT/datasets/DATASETID
 ```

-in a web browser.
+**in a web browser**.
 The `HOST:PORT` is an address to where the relevant *DatasetsRegisterService* is running, and the `DATASETID` is the name of the queried dataset.

 The server returns a JSON file, which makes it easy to parse by machine and which many browsers